web2project/web2project.github.io/_modules/holiday.md

 This module integrates the [http://pear.php.net/package/Date_Holidays/ PEAR Date_Holidays package library] for calculating public holidays.

 The public holidays for a country is implemented as a "Driver".
-The following drivers are availables :
+The following drivers are available:

 * Australia (Sam Wilson <sam@archives.org.au>)
 * Western Australia (Sam Wilson <sam@archives.org.au>)
 * Austria (Klemens Ullmann <klemens@ull.at>)